BRITROC/britroc-1-HGSOC-landscape/README.md

 ## Issues

+- Data access
-- Data access - apply via the EGA data access commitee.
+  - Raw sequencing files - apply via the EGA data access commitee.
+  - Pre-processed data - donwload directly from open-access repositories.
 - Repository-specific issues - please open an issue on the relevant github repository.
 - General questions about running the pipelines - open an issue on this repository.
 - Queries directly about the paper - email the corresponding author listed on the publication.